foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

 Type: REMOVE

 Args:
- - `column_names`: Names of columns to be removed from dataset
+ - `column_names`: List of columns to be removed from dataset

 Removes specified columns of dataset